fmorriso/Python-File-IO-URL/README.md

 # Python File I/O from URL
 Simple example of reading from a text file located on Google Drive and shared out to Viewers

+## Directions for use
+If you want to point the code to your own Google Drive shared text file:
+1. Open up the `.env` file with your favorite text editor.
+1. Change the value of `GOOGLE_SHARED_TEXT_FILE_LINK` to point to your shared file located on your Google Drive.

 ## Tools Used

 | Tool    |  Version |